 Our gates are sent on reusable steel pallets and are unloaded similarly to our crates.
-Gate pallets can be 13 feet long, and have a maximum weight of only 1000 pounds.
+Gate pallets can be approximately 4 meters long, and have a maximum weight of approximately 450 kg.
 Please be aware that gates have less headroom in the truck when stacked 2 high.

-- 1. Lifting is done by just an inch or two on the fork end, then tilting the forks back to level the gates within the truck. - 2.
+- 1. Lifting is done by just 25 mm to 50 mm on the fork end, then tilting the forks back to level the gates within the truck. - 2.
 Slowly ease out with the top gate pallet.
 Adjust the level of the load to assure you clear both the roof and the load below.